voxpupuli/agtm/types-and-providers.md

 ssh -D 8080 user@remoteserver
 ```

-For further reading on SSH tunnels you can [TODO: find a resource]
+For further reading on SSH tunnels you can [TODO: find a resource] [COMMENT: maybe https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding?]

-##Type
+##Types

 Types represent the resource description.
 They list out all the
 parameters that are required, their validation, any munging (forcing
 passed in parameters to conform to certain needs, like forcing
-everything to be lowercase.), or special casing of how the parameters
+everything to be lowercase), or special casing of how the parameters
 discovered on the system are compared to the required ones.
 They are
-written in Ruby and placed in lib/puppet/type/type_name.rb.
+written in Ruby and placed in
+${modulepath}/<module>/lib/puppet/type/type_name.rb.

 In our ssh module, we’re going to write `ssh_tunnel`, a type that sets
 up tunnels.
 We have two use cases we want to target for now, one is: